 Photo by Ian Brown

 David Mackett (Co-Artistic Producer): For Fly on the Wall, David has appeared in The Good Thief, Dublin Carol, Port Authority, Cold Comfort and staged readings of Lovers, The Seafarer, The Weir, Port Authority, A Skull in Connemara, Shadow of a Gunman, and Sea Marks.
 He received an Outstanding Actor Nomination (MyEntertainmentWorld 2017 Critics' Pick Awards) for his work in Dublin Carol, and his performance as Kevin Toner in Cold Comfort was cited by NOW Magazine for Outstanding Performance at the 2013 Toronto Fringe Festival.
 Other credits include Arcadia (Citadel Theatre), Titus Andronicus (Hart House); After the Fall (Equity Showcase); The Weir, The Good Thief (MacKenzieRo); Aftershock, The Marlboro Man (SummerWorks); Rosencrantz and Guildenstern are Dead (Touchmark Theatre); Half Life (Rose Theatre); A Terrible Beauty (Toronto Irish Players); Toronto Bloomsday Festival (Anna Livia Productions).
-He regularly performs with Shakespeare BASH'd, with whom he has appeared in productions of The Comedy of Errors, The Merry Wives of Windsor, The Taming of the Shrew, Macbeth, Romeo and Juliet, and Love's Labour's Lost.
-Upcoming: Othello at Toronto's historic Monarch Tavern in February, 2019.
+He regularly performs with Shakespeare BASH'd, with whom he has appeared in productions of Cymbeline, Othello, The Comedy of Errors, The Merry Wives of Windsor, The Taming of the Shrew, Macbeth, Romeo and Juliet, and Love's Labour's Lost.
 In the United States, he has appeared Off-Broadway with the Willow Cabin Theatre Company, and with TheatreWorks/USA, Kentucky Repertory Theatre, Pulse Theatre Ensemble and The Arts Trust.
 David is a graduate of Circle in the Square Theatre School (NYC), the 2015 Citadel/Banff Centre Professional Theatre Program, and completed his Classical Theatre Training at London's Royal Academy of Dramatic Art.
 He holds dual Canadian and Irish Citizenship and is a member of CAEA, AEA and ACTRA.

 Play Reading Series at Fionn MacCool's